Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition

 In the adaptation experiments, we vary the LoRA rank over the values \{4,8,16,32\} and apply LoRA to two sets of target modules: [$W_q$, $W_v$] and [$W_q$, $W_k$, $W_v$, $W_{f_1}$, $W_{f_2}$].
-In the LoRA layer, we set dropout rate as $0.01$ and $\alpha=32$.
-When fine-tuning RescoreBERT, we initialize the feed-forward network in RescoreBERT from the pretrained model checkpoints and continuously to update the parameters in the feed forward network, as shown in Figure~\ref{fig:LoRB}.
-For all parameter-efficient training and full fine-tuning, we use early stopping to evaluate the checkpoint with best performance on an in-domain evaluation set.
+In the LoRA layer, we set the dropout rate to $0.01$ and $\alpha=32$.
+When fine-tuning RescoreBERT, we initialize the feed-forward network in RescoreBERT from the pretrained model checkpoints and continuously update the parameters in the feed-forward network, as shown in Figure~\ref{fig:LoRB}.
+For all parameter-efficient training methods and full fine-tuning, we use early stopping to evaluate the checkpoint with best performance on an in-domain validation set.

-For LibriSpeech, we fine-tune the cased BERT$_\text{base}$ for fair comparison with previous work.
-For other internal training datasets, we fine-tune an in-house 170M rescoreBERT model with 16 layers and 1024-d hidden layers, which was trained on internal data with the discriminative training objective for 435K steps.
+For LibriSpeech, we fine-tune the cased BERT$_\text{base}$ model for fair comparison with previous work.
+For other internal training datasets, we fine-tune an in-house 170M RescoreBERT model with 16 layers and 1024-dimensional hidden layers, which was trained on internal data with the discriminative training objective for 435K steps.